-The Student Success Center unites work being done throughout the state at the college level into statewide initiatives to encouraging peer support and learning between colleges, experts from our communities, students, and experts from across the country.
+The Student Success Center unites work being done throughout the state at the college level into statewide initiatives by encouraging peer support and learning between colleges, experts from our communities, students, and experts from across the country.
 Working to increase access to shared resources and a community of learning, the Center convenes college teams and partner organizations throughout the year to foster peer and expert learning opportunities designed to inspire and accelerate meaningful policy and practice changes.

 To provide the best support, the Student Success Center has identified four key priorities to guide our work: Completion, Equity, Learning, and Research.

 Completion: Increasing meaningful credential completion rates of all students.

 Equity: Closing the equity gap for underserved communities.

 Learning: Offering an aligned and coherent learning agenda designed to build capacity in essential practice areas, equity competencies, and systemic change leadership.

 Research: Deepened understanding of effective practice in partnership with colleges, SBCTC, and leading researchers in the field through ongoing evaluation and dissemination of learning.

 Accomplishing the Center Priorities